muratk5n/thirdwave/en/README.md

 ---

-Commentary that is always being cautious, or always being lax on covid do not interest me..
-I need commentary that can switch from one to the other when time is right when situation changes.
-Any idiot can keep saying the same thing, wout paying attention to the landscape while pandering to some bizarre crowd.

----

 NDTV: "Denmark is set to become the first European Union country to lift domestic curbs despite the Omicron wave sweeping the continent..